 If you’re a wheelchair user, practicing resistance exercise is an important part of maintaining good overall health.
 It not only builds healthy muscle mass but also can help to reduce pain, improve mobility and reduce stiffness, prevent muscular imbalances, reduce the chances of injury, increase strength levels and boost your energy and mood.

-How to protect your shoulder joint
+How to protect your rotator cuff and shoulder joint

 The shoulder joint is the most mobile joint in the body.
 It’s also highly relied upon throughout the day for lifting objects such as boxes and also for directing all of our hand movements.
 This ball and socket joint is also easily injured due to its wide range of motion.